GUIDE TO THE RIVER DERWENT

-Stamford Bridge: The best place is below the bridge on left bank which joins a recreational area.
+Stamford Bridge: The best place is below the bridge on left bank which joins a recreational area (SE 711555).

 APPROX LENGTH: 27km

 TIME NEEDED: Best done over two days camping on river.
-Best place for a wild camp where no one will bother you is Howsham wood at the lower end using the corner of field next to the wood (744638).
+Best place for a wild camp where no one will bother you is Howsham wood at the lower end using the corner of field next to the wood (SE 744638).

-ACCESS HASSLES: This was the subject of a court battle about 15 years ago regarding public access.
+ACCESS HASSLES: This was the subject of a court battle in 1991 regarding the application of Rights of Way Act 1932 to public rights of navigation (PRN).
 Shockingly, canoeists lost (but are generally tolerated).
+While the court decided that there was no PRN under that Act, the judgement say nothing about whether a PRN might exist for other reasons.
 The nearer you get to York the more fishermen use it.
 Ask which side of the river to paddle and I've not encountered problems.

 WATER LEVEL INDICATORS: The river is clear in low water but is always deep.
 You can paddle this river and most of its tributary's in the driest of conditions.